uw-swag/tokdrift/README.md

   --max_memory_per_gpu "auto"
 ```

-*Storing hidden states is currently not supported when using model parallelism.*
+*Storing hidden states is currently not supported when using data parallelism.*

 </details>